goldenndevv/react-p2p-chat/README.md

 ---

+Now the tricky part.
 Since it needs to have access to `update` function, we need to define it after the definition of `update`.

 ```javascript
 const update = (message) => {